NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Central Asia's hidden gem — jaw-dropping Pamir mountains, rock-bottom living costs, and an ancient Silk Road culture waiting to be discovered The Roof of the World at Your Doorstep, Among the Cheapest Countries on Earth, Living Silk Road Heritage are among the top reasons expats choose Tajikistan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Tajikistan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Tajikistan — straight to your inbox.